yay135/gene_connectivity/readme.md

 CD into the root folder, and modify the configure.py to run different tasks.
 Options:
 --help show all available options.
 -m/--model specify model type.
+Required.
 -d/--data specify dataset configuration.
+Required.
 -e/--edges specigy edges you wish to input to pna or gcn.
+Required if model is pna or gcn.
 -k/--mask specify whether to use masked datasets.
+Default is false.
 -v/--validation specify whether to run validation test after training.
+Default is true.

 #### 3.6.1 Example 1
 ``python run.py -m auto_encoder -d tcga_cptac_bc``
 This will train and test an autoencoder on the tcga and cptac breast cancer dataset.
 Edges are ignored if model_type is not set to 'gcn' or 'pna'.
 #### 3.6.2 Example 2
 ``python run.py -m pna -d tcga_ccle_bc -e cor hic_inter pathway string dorothea``

-This will train a pna model on tcga ccle breast cancer dataset and with additional edges such as correlations, PPI, Hic edges, and Pathway edges.
+This will train and test a pna model on tcga ccle breast cancer dataset and with additional edges such as correlations, PPI, Hic edges, and Pathway edges.

+#### 3.6.2 Example 3
+``python run.py -m gcn -d gtex_tcga_normal -e hic_intra spatial -k true -v false``
+This will train a gcn model on the gtex dataset using edges from intra-chromo hic data and 1d spatial data, also, testing/validation is ignored.

 ## Team
 If you have any questions or concerns about the project, please contact the following team member: